 - Recommendations of what steps to take to improve the situation

-- An offer to share our knowledge of VPN reviews to help set appropriate minimum standards
+- An offer to share our VPN expertise to help set appropriate minimum standards

 Google and Apple simply ignored our warnings.